 Works in the Public Domain

-“Public domain” means a work is no longer protected by copyright and people can use it as they wish.
-Here is an example: in Canada, a work can fall into the public domain when the creator has been dead for 70 years.
+“Public domain” means that a work is no longer protected by copyright and that people can use it as they wish.
+For example, in Canada, a work can fall into the public domain when its creator has been dead for 70 years.

-So, in Canada, you could use as you wish the book Les Misérables, an original work by Victor Hugo, since he died in 1885.
+So, in Canada, you could use Les Misérables, an original work by Victor Hugo, any way you like since the author died in 1885.

 Works Created by Employees